Anirudh-Kavle/Codsoft-Task-2/README.md

 ## Results

-Through our analysis and machine learning model, we have successfully predicted movie genres based on text descriptions.
-The Multinomial Naive Bayes classifier demonstrated a high level of accuracy in genre prediction.
-This model can be valuable for automated genre tagging and recommendation systems in the entertainment industry.
+Through our analysis and machine learning models, we successfully identified and flagged credit card fraud, contributing to enhanced security measures.
+Our models demonstrated strong performance in accurately detecting fraudulent transactions, mitigating financial risks associated with fraud.